R&D Tax Incentive

 A:: he claimant’s tax rate for the year, plus:

-- 4 percentage points for R&D expenditure between 0 per cent and 2 per cent R&D intensity (inclusive);
+- A baseline rate set at 8.5 percentage points above the prevailing company tax rate for eligible R&D expenditure up to and including 2 per cent R&D intensity

 Applications for Advance and Overseas Findings?

 Are you doing most of your R&D in Australia, but doing some activities overseas because they can’t be completed in Australia?
 You may be able to claim an offset for your overseas expenditure if you obtain an Overseas Finding.